 QTL analysis

 We used the PsychENCODE data to identify QTLs affecting gene expression and chromatin activity.
 In particular, we calculated expression, chromatin, splicing-isoform, and cell-fraction QTLs (eQTLs, cQTLs, isoQTLs and fQTLs, respectively).
 For eQTLs, we adopted a standard approach, adhering closely to the established GTEx pipeline.
-In PFC (Fig. 4C), we identified ~2.5M cis-eQTLs (~386K independent after linkage-disequilibrium (LD) pruning) and ~33K eGenes (including non-coding ones) (Fig. 4A).
+In PFC (Fig. 4C), we identified ~2.5M cis-eQTLs (~386K independent after linkage-disequilibrium (LD) pruning) and ~33K eGenes (including non-coding ones) at FDR < XX?
+(Fig. 4A).
 We found ~1.3M SNPs involved in these from 5,297,875 tested in a 1 Mb window around genes.
 This conservative estimate has a substantially larger number of eQTLs and eGenes than previous studies and reflects the large PsychENCODE sample size (15).
 The number of eGenes, in fact, is approaching the total number of genes that can be expressed in brain.
-We evaluated the replication rate of GTEx and CommonMind brain PFC eQTLs in our eQTLs set using π1 statistic (22).
+We evaluated the replication rate of GTEx and CommonMind brain PFC eQTLs in our eQTLs set using π1 statistic, which measures … (22).
 GTEx and CommonMind π1 values are 0.93 and 0.90 if we included associations with coding eGenes (0.95 and 0.84 for all eGenes).
 These results indicated high replication rates of GTEx and CommonMind brain PFC eQTLs in our study.
 We also applied the same QTL pipeline to splicing, identifying ~160K isoQTLs (15).

 For cQTLs, the situation is more complicated: no established methods exist for calculating these on a large scale, although there have been a variety of previous efforts (23, 24).
-To identify cQTLs, we focused on our reference set of enhancers and then examined how H3K27ac chromatin activity varied in these across 292 individuals (Fig. 4B) (15).
+To identify cQTLs, we focused on our reference set of ~79K enhancers and then examined how H3K27ac chromatin activity varied in these across 292 individuals (Fig. 4B) (15).
 Overall, we identified ~2,000 cQTLs in addition to the 6,200 identified using individuals from the CMC cohort (25).